Poll: Two-thirds say don't overturn Roe; the court leak is firing up Democratic voters

 A Democratic official says their polling also shows Democratic House incumbents are averaging about 5 points better than a generic candidate, however.

 Undoubtedly, though, with inflation remaining high, President Biden's standing is weighing down Democratic candidates across the country.
-Biden's approval rating in the new NPR/PBS/Marist survey ticked back down to 39%.
+Biden's approval rating in the new NPR/PBS NewsHour/Marist survey ticked back down to 39%, though it's notable that a generic Democrat is outperforming Biden in the NPR survey.
+(That comes mostly from Democrats — more of whom say they would vote today for a Democrat in their congressional district than approve of the job Biden is doing.)

 The leak had another impact — hurting the credibility of the Supreme Court as an institution.
 Just 40% said they had a great deal or quite a lot of confidence in the court, down 17 points from 2018, the last time Marist asked the question.